 Sleep Disturbances in the USA

-The USA is going through a sleep crisis.
-According to the CDC, 1 in 3 adults do not get enough sleep each night.
-That’s millions of people not getting the rest that they need.
+The USA is going through a sleep crisis, with 1 in 3 adults not getting enough sleep each night.

 Seventy million Americans suffer from sleep disorders, and there are sure to be thousands more that are not diagnosed.
 The importance of rest is gaining more and more traction by the year, but there are still too many people who live by the phrase “I’ll sleep when I’m dead.”